Succeeding in High School

 Next, click on these topics and tips for setting goals, study techniques, time management, test preparation, reducing test anxiety, and organization skills for help.
 The information includes approaches and suggestions for students to improve in school.

-Students can also get help on their assignments by attending tutorials with their teachers or going to Ranger Success Center Tutorials.
-They can also use the Homework Help section of the THS Library web page.
+Students can also get help on their assignments by attending tutorials with their teachers.

 To look for help on other websites that contain study skills information, please click on the links in right hand column.